Auddia/cicd/docs/workflows/openapi_update.md

 ### Secrets

 ##### `gcp_credentials`
-* **Description**: The json api key from google for the desired service account that will be issuing the commands from the `gcloud` cli.
+* **Description**: The json api key from Google for the desired service account that will be issuing the commands from the `gcloud` cli.
-* References the repo's available secrets and the github group's (i.e. `Auddia`) available secrets
+* References the repo's available secrets and the GitHub group's (i.e. `Auddia`) available secrets
-* If the needed credentials secret doesnt exist and you need to add one follow this [guide](https://cloud.google.com/docs/authentication/getting-started#create-service-account-console) to generate the json value that you will assign the secret.
+* If the needed credentials secret doesn't exist, and you need to add one follow this [guide](https://cloud.google.com/docs/authentication/getting-started#create-service-account-console) to generate the json value that you will assign the secret.
 NOTE: You need admin privileges to add a secret to a repo or group

 ### Example Usage